cocoisland/beautiful-jekyll/_posts/2017-11-29-five-minutes-sales-chart.md

-### How to process a sales report data into a readable chart.
+### How to process a sales report data into a readable chart in 5 minutes.

-Common mistakes made when processing sales data report.

 Most sales data reports often contain many unknown feature columns which distract a person from the important relevant data.
 When a columned feature is recorded as unknown, it is usually recorded as such(i.e. unknown) because it is deemed irrelevant by the person who first recorded the data.

+A bare minimum, but meaningful sales report chart, has to show sales over times or sales over territory location or category.
+Sales number can be combined, accumulated, sum or whatever ways deemed appropriate, but they are grouped and categorized over time series period or discreet categories.

+Hence the first rule in preparing a sales graph or chart, is to look for the sales number feature versus date times or sales number feature versus location or meaningful and related category.

-Common mistake people first made, are to use pandas library plot or seaborn library plot, to plot all columned features, in an futile attempt to make sense out of any relationship between unknown column features.
+Common mistake made when preparing sales data report are, people often by instinct started out using pandas library plot or seaborn library plot, to plot all columned features, in an futile attempt to make sense out of any relationship between unknown column features.

 For example